spacemanspiff2007/HABApp/_doc/util.rst

             # It is possible to use functions to calculate the new value for a mode.
             # E.g. shutter control and the manual mode moves the shades.
 If it's dark the automatic
             # mode closes the shutter again.
-This could be achieved by automatically disable the
+This could be achieved by automatically disabling the
             # manual mode or if the state should be remembered then the max function should be used

             # create a move and use the max function for output calculation